-It seems to me that a lot of amateur photographers quickly lose interest in photography.
-This is either because they struggle to get started, or they’re easily frustrated.
+Many amateur photographers quickly lose interest in photography.
+They can struggle to get started or get easily frustrated.
 This is especially true for those who make the leap to DSLRs.
 It’s much harder than it seems to capture what you see.

-Digital SLRs are very popular these days, but most people seem to be unaware of the effort it takes to master photography, and as this PostSecret reminded me today, it’s not always that much fun.
+Digital SLRs are very popular these days, but most people seem to be unaware of the effort it takes to master photography.

-If you’re wondering how far away you are from becoming a professional photographer yourself, I’ve put together a little guide of the five different levels that you pass on the way.
+Wondering how far you are from becoming a professional photographer?
+I’ve put together a little guide of the five different levels that you pass on the way.
 Read through and leave a comment below, letting us know where you’re at!

 - You’re very new to photography, unsure of how any of it works, and you’re not very good.

-- Maybe you bought your camera a few years ago, but don’t remember really using it in the past year or so.
+- You bought your camera a few years ago, but don’t remember really using it in the past year or so.

 - Photography isn’t what you thought it would be, and you’re not in any real hurry to learn more.